 special decoupaged soap.

 Sports Theme -- Celebrate the Big Game, whether pro ball or students.
-Get some memorabilia for your favorite team, and decorate the basket in team colors, including tissue paper lining for the basket.
+Get some memorabilia for your favorite team, and decorate the basket in team colors, including tissue paper lining.
 Add snacks, beverages, a team cap, bobble-head figure, pennant, T-shirt or sweat shirt, etc. Maybe a photo of a favorite player (in a frame), tickets to a game; also a book, magazine or subscription, movie re-plays if available, or a good old Hollywood movie with a sports theme.

 Get Well Soon